bwc126/personal-site/README.md

 -"Fade-in" spotlight image change.

--Use thumbnails for project images, 'src' data in the model should only apply to spotlight
+-~~Use thumbnails for project images, 'src' data in the model should only apply to spotlight.~~

+-Set image alts depending on dynamic content.